Forensic Psychiatry Fellowship

 The Division of Forensic Psychiatry at West Virginia University offers a full-time one-year fellowship designed to provide a comprehensive and practical training experience.
 Fellows benefit from a balanced clinical and didactic curriculum resulting in an exceptional training experience in all aspects of forensic psychiatry.
 The breadth of forensic training prepares fellows for National Boards.

-The primary training site, Chestnut Ridge Center, is the psychiatric center for West Virginia University Hospitals located on the Robert C. Byrd Health Sciences Center campus.
+The primary training site, Chestnut Ridge Center, is the psychiatric center for WVU Medicine located on the Robert C. Byrd Health Sciences Center campus.
 The hospital is a regional referral center providing fellows with the quantity and diversity of patient experience necessary for training.
-Other training sites include a state hospital with designated inpatient forensic units, correctional facilities, a general medical hospital and affiliated statewide patient care facilities.
+Other training sites include a state hospital with designated inpatient forensic units, correctional facilities, a general medical hospital, and affiliated statewide patient care facilities.

 The didactic curriculum integrates a comprehensive review of forensic issues with in-depth concentration on the essential elements of forensic practice.
 Individual and group supervision includes both theoretical and pragmatic education.